Fort Jackson (South Carolina): History

+Incidents

 On 6 May 2021, 23-year-old Jovan Collazo who was three weeks into United States Army Basic Training, fled his basic training dorm in an attempt to make it back to his home state of New Jersey.
 Authorities would later say he slipped away after a morning exercise session had ended.
 While his fellow trainees were showering, he had taken his army-issued M4 carbine and fled.
 He eventually made his way onto a school bus carrying 18 children and threatened the driver at gunpoint.
 He instructed the driver to take him to the nearest town and that he did not want to hurt anyone.
-After a short while, Collazo became flustered with both the driver and kids and allowed everyone to exit the bus unharmed.
+After a short while, Collazo became flustered with both the driver and children and allowed everyone to exit the bus unharmed.
 He then attempted to drive the bus himself but stopped after driving roughly a mile.
 He then abandoned the bus, the rifle, and proceeded to try and make it on foot.
 He was apprehended by South Carolina police shortly after.
 Brigadier General Milford Beagle, the installation commander for Fort Jackson, later put out a statement saying that Collazo did not possess any ammunition for the M4 he was carrying, but both the bus driver and children on board would not be aware of that.
 Collazo is now facing multiple charges, including 19 federal counts of kidnapping, armed robbery, and carjacking.
 In the aftermath of the incident, Collazo has attempted to escape jail twice.
 Once while at the Richland County Jail, and a second attempt at a hospital where he was recovering from his previous attempt.
 In addition, as of 14 May 2021, Fort Jackson has "paused weapons immersion training" for soldiers in training "unless they are needed for a specific training event".